molily/molily.de/_posts/2020-11-21-testing-angular.md

 The example already works because the form is very simple.
 Setting a field’s `value` is not a full simulation of user input and will not work with Template-driven or Reactive Forms yet.

 Angular forms cannot observe `value` changes directly.
-Instead Angular listens for an `input` event that the browser fires when a field value changes.
+Instead, Angular listens for an `input` event that the browser fires when a field value changes.
 For **compatibility with Template-driven and Reactive Forms**, we need to dispatch a fake `input` event.
+Such events are also called **synthetic events**.

-DOM elements have a `dispatchEvent` method for this purpose.
-In newer browsers, we can create a fake (so-called synthetic) `input` event with `new Event('input')`.
+In newer browsers, we create fake `input` event with `new Event('input')`.
+To dispatch the event, we use the `dispatchEvent` method of the target element.

 ```typescript
 const resetInputEl = findEl(fixture, 'reset-input').nativeElement;